Hypertension Treatment Options

 If you have been diagnosed with high blood pressure, you can start your online consultation now and obtain your repeat prescription from one of our GMC-registered doctors

 Different cases of high blood pressure call for different treatments.
 This can involve different drugs, different dosages and lifestyle changes.

 If you have been diagnosed with high blood pressure, you can start your online consultation now and obtain your repeat prescription from one of our GMC-registered doctors.
 This service is for patients who have been taking the same high blood pressure medication for at least three months.

-How to treat hypertension - medications & lifestyle changes
+How to treat hypertension - medications and lifestyle changes

 There are two ways to reduce blood pressure: